Kmeakin/walrus-report/src/20-reference.md

 > probably caused a billion dollars of pain and damage in the last forty years.
 - Tony Hoare

-There are several symptoms of those billion dollars of pain and damage:
+Here are just some of the symptoms of those billion dollars of pain and damage:

-* **It is too permissive**: The type `T` implictly includes the `null` value, even if there is no meaningfull interpretation of `null` in a particular context.
+* **It is too permissive**: The type `T` implicitly includes the `null` value, even if there is no meaningful interpretation of `null` in a particular context.
 Countless methods in the Java standard library accept reference types, such as `String`, only to throw `NullPointerException` if the reference type passed in is `null`.
-This means that thier API is too permissive, because invalid arguments can be ruled out only at runtime, not at compiletime via the type system.
+This means that their API is too permissive, because invalid arguments can be ruled out only at runtime, not at compile-time via the type system.
 * **It confuses different cases**: methods like `HashMap.get`{.java} return `null` when no valid output exists.
 However, in some situations, `null` is itself a valid value: consider a `HashMap<String, Degree>`{.java}, which maps the name of students and alumni of university name to their degree if they have one, or `null` if they have not yet graduated.
-In this case, recieving a `null` value from `get` could mean one of two things: that the person looked up is not a current or former student at the university, or that the person is a current student who has not yet graduated.
-To distinguish between these two cases requires a separete method, such as `HashMap.containsKey`.
+In this case, receiving a `null` value from `get` could mean one of two things: that the person looked up is not a current or former student at the university, or that the person is a current student who has not yet graduated.
+To distinguish between these two cases requires a separate method, such as `HashMap.containsKey`.
 * **It is not general enough**: `null` is only valid when the value in question can be represented as a pointer: in Java, instances of classes are represented as pointers to the heap, and so can be `null`.
-But Java's "primtive types` (`int`, `float`, `boolean`, etc) are stored inline on the stack, and so cannot be `null`.
-This can solved by "boxing" the value: storing it in a wrapper class, such as `Integer` for boxing `int`s, but this imposes an overhead as now every operaton on the value must follow a pointer to some potentially uncached memory (and types that can be represented in less than a word of memory, such as `byte`, must now be represented as a word-size pointer).
+But Java's "primitive types" (`int`, `float`, `boolean`, etc) are stored inline on the stack, and so cannot be `null`.
+This can solved by "boxing" the value: storing it in a wrapper class, such as `Integer` for boxing `int`s, but this imposes an overhead as now every operation on the value must follow a pointer to some potentially uncached memory (and types that can be represented in less than a word of memory, such as `byte`, must now be represented as a word-size pointer).
 The other potential solution is to use some other "dummy" value to represent a missing entry: for example `java.util.Arrays.binarySearch`{.java} returns an `int` representing the 0-based position in an array that a key was found at, or else a negative integer to indicate that no such key was found.
-However, not every primtive type has such a "dummy" value: what would be a dummy value for `boolean`, for example?
+However, not every primitive type has such a "dummy" value: what would be a dummy value for `boolean`, for example?

-The solution is to do away entirly with `null`, and introduce an algebraic datatype with 2 variants: one for when the value is present, and one for when it is absent.
+The solution is to do away entirely with `null`, and introduce an algebraic datatype with 2 variants: one for when the value is present, and one for when it is absent.